-The Sixth Circuit Court of Appeals in Putnam Pit concluded that the City of Cookeville's website was a "nonpublic" forum under the First Amendment because the website was not open to the public, and before and after the city adopted a website link policy, links had been established on an individualized basis.315 This determination is significant because a government entity, as previously discussed, has more discretion to regulate public expression in a nonpublic forum than it does in a "traditional public forum" (such as a park) or in a "designated public forum" (a place expressly opened for free speech by the public).
-The court also emphasized that the city had legitimate interests "in keeping links that are consistent with the purpose of the site-providing information about city services, attractions and officials."316
+basis.
+This determination is significant because a government entity, as previously discussed, has more discretion to regulate public expression in a nonpublic forum than it does in a "traditional public forum" (such as a park) or in a "designated public forum" (a place expressly opened for free speech by the public).
+The court also emphasized that the city had legitimate interests "in keeping links that are consistent with the purpose of the site-providing information about city services, attractions and officials."

-Despite the fact that the court in Putnam Pit determined that the city's website was a nonpublic forum, giving the city broad discretion to limit access to its website links, the court stated that the city could not deny links "solely based on the controversial views" the publisher espouses.317 The court concluded that the city's "requirement that websites eligible to be linked to the city's site promote the city's tourism, industry and economic welfare gives broad discretion to city officials, raising the possibility of discriminatory application of the policy based on viewpoint."318 Accordingly, the court remanded the case to the district court for further proceedings on the issue of whether the city improperly exercised its authority to restrict access to links on its website in a discriminatory manner in violation of the publisher's First Amendment rights.
+Despite the fact that the court in Putnam Pit determined that the city's website was a nonpublic forum, giving the city broad discretion to limit access to its website links, the court stated that the city could not deny links "solely based on the controversial views" the publisher espouses.
+The court concluded that the city's "requirement that websites eligible to be linked to the city's site promote the city's tourism, industry and economic welfare gives broad discretion to city officials, raising the possibility of discriminatory application of the policy based on viewpoint."
+Accordingly, the court remanded the case to the district court for further proceedings on the issue of whether the city improperly exercised its authority to restrict access to links on its website in a discriminatory manner in violation of the publisher's First Amendment rights.

-The Vargas court also concluded that the city's website was a nonpublic forum, and the city could exclude the initiative proponents from posting information on the site.319 In contrast to Putnam Pit, in Vargas the city did not permit access to the web page by either proponents or opponents of the ballot initiative.320
+The Vargas court also concluded that the city's website was a nonpublic forum, and the city could exclude the initiative proponents from posting information on the site.
+In contrast to Putnam Pit, in Vargas the city did not permit access to the web page by either proponents or opponents of the ballot initiative.

-Limiting use of a city website only to city-related activities may result in a court finding that the public forum analysis is not appropriate under the facts, and that the issue should be evaluated instead under the doctrine of governmental speech.321 The U.S. Supreme Court has ruled that the Free Speech clause does not apply to government speech, because the Free Speech Clause restricts government regulation of private speech and does not regulate government
+Limiting use of a city website only to city-related activities may result in a court finding that the public forum analysis is not appropriate under the facts, and that the issue should be evaluated instead under the doctrine of governmental speech.
+The U.S. Supreme Court has ruled that the Free Speech clause does not apply to government speech, because the Free Speech Clause restricts government regulation of private speech and does not regulate government speech.
+Under the government speech doctrine, the government has the right to speak for itself and a government entity may exercise this same freedom to express its views when it receives assistance from private sources for the purpose of delivering a government-controlled message.

-315 Putnam Pit, Inc., 221 F.3d at 844.
+&lt;sup>329 Putnam Pit, Inc., 221 F.3d at 844.

-318 Id. at 845-46 (citations omitted).
+&lt;sup>332 Id. at 845-46 (citations omitted).

-319 Vargas, 46 Cal.
+&lt;sup>333 Vargas, 46 Cal.
 4th at 37 n.18.